AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

 sections:
   - section:
       colorCombo: maroon-primary-on-white
-      header: What are we aiming to?
+      header: "This accessibility statement aims to:"
       body: >-
-        This accessibility statement aims to:

         * Provide transparency on our efforts

         * List accommodations we can and cannot provide